pgroonga/pgroonga.github.io/reference/modules/pgroonga-standby-maintainer.md

 In addition, we need to remove internal unused Groonga tables, columns and records periodically from the standby database with [the `pgroonga_vacuum()` function][pgroonga-vacuum].
 Because `VACUUM` isn't run on the standby database.

-In the formaer case, we can apply PGroonga's WAL into the standby database automatically with [the `pgroonga_wal_applier` module][pgroonga-wal-applier].
+In the former case, we can apply PGroonga's WAL into the standby database automatically with [the `pgroonga_wal_applier` module][pgroonga-wal-applier].
 However, in the latter case, we can't execute [the `pgroonga_vacuum()` funtion][pgroonga-vacuum] automatically into the standby database.

 We can execute [the `pgroonga_wal_apply()` function][pgroonga-wal-apply] and [the `pgroonga_vacuum()` function][pgroonga-vacuum] automatically into the standby database with the `pgroonga_standby_maintainer` module.